 The Case Manager should use available information on units billed to evaluate the use of the services.
-The information is available through the Bridge.
-The Case Manager should use this information as a discussion point in determining whether the scope of the services is appropriate going forward and to troubleshoot any service delivery issues that may have created a barrier to services in the prior six months.
+The Case Manager should use this information as a discussion point in determining whether the scope of the services is appropriate going forward and to troubleshoot any service delivery issues that may have created a barrier to services.